 Massachusetts general law chapter 266 section 30A

-- any person who intentionally alters, transfers or removes any label, rice tag or marking of value or any other marking which aid in the determining of value
+- any person who intentionally alters, transfers or removes any label, price tag or marking of value or any other marking that aid in the determining of value

 - and to attempt to purchase such merchandise personally or with another at less than full retail value

 - with the intention of depriving the merchant of all or some part of the retail value

 Where the goods are under $100 the penalty is a fine of not more than $250.
 Then for a second offense, the penalty is a fine of not more than $500.
 Finally, for a third or subsequent offense, the penalty is a fine of not more than $500 or imprisonment in jail for not more than two years.